oracle/graal/docs/reference-manual/native-image/BuildConfiguration.md

 For other related options available to the `native-image` tool, see the output from the command `native-image --expert-options-all`.

-## Specifying Types Required to Be Defined at Build Time
+## Specify Types Required to Be Defined at Build Time

-A well-structured library or application should handle linking of Java types (ensuring all reachable Java types are fully defined at build time) when building a native executable by itself.
+A well-structured library or application should handle linking of Java types (ensuring all reachable Java types are fully defined at build time) when building a native binary by itself.
-The default behavior is to throw linking errors, if they occur, at run time.
+The default behavior is to throw linking errors, if they occur, at runtime.
-However, you can prevent unwanted linking errors by specifing which classes are required to be fully linked at build time.
+However, you can prevent unwanted linking errors by specifying which classes are required to be fully linked at build time.
 For that, use the `--link-at-build-time` option.
 If the option is used in the right context (see below), you can specify required classes to link at build time without explicitly listing classes and packages.
 It is designed in a way that libraries can only configure their own classes, to avoid any side effects on other libraries.